<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2126246971172331&amp;ev=PageView&amp;noscript=1">

 Since engaged employees feel a sense of ownership towards their work, they are more inclined to find ways to work with others effectively and let ideas flow freely.

 When people with diverse skill sets and insights get together to reach a goal, magic ensues.
-This contributes to further engagement, since it’s satisfying to work with an engaged team and come up with innovative approaches as a group.
+This contributes to further engagement because it’s satisfying to work with an engaged team and innovate as a group.

-Organizations with high employee engagement are better than others at recognizing and appreciating employees, a practice that is a top driver of engagement.
+Organizations with high employee engagement are also better than others at recognizing and appreciating employees, which keeps engagement high and innovation going.

 When team members see that their contributions are valued – and that they can make a difference instead of being brushed off – they are encouraged to keep taking risks, keep sharing ideas and keep the collaborative spirit alive.